catamphetamine/webpack-isomorphic-tools/README.md

     webpack_isomorphic_tools.refresh()
   }

-  // for react-router example of determining current page take a look this:
+  // for react-router example of determining current page by URL take a look at this:
   // https://github.com/halt-hammerzeit/cinema/blob/master/code/server/webpage%20rendering.js
   const page_component = [determine your page component here using request.path]

-  // for Redux Flux implementation you can see the same example:
+  // for a Redux Flux store implementation you can see the same example:
   // https://github.com/halt-hammerzeit/cinema/blob/master/code/server/webpage%20rendering.js
   const flux_store = [initialize and populate your flux store depending on the page being shown]